Welcome to Unity Spiritual Center of San Francisco!

 We are aware that there are a number of our members who are not active on the Internet, so we ask that you work with us in alerting your USC friends who do not have a computer about communications as we make them; and also alerting the USC office if you know of someone in particular who could use help or a comforting call.
 We can–and I hope will–all work together to make our USC family members who may not be regular attendees feel loved and cared for.

 Also, if you would like to volunteer to help our members who may not be tech-savvy to set up an online grocery-delivery system, please let us know by email.

 In addition, I will make myself available for 45-minute spiritual counseling calls if you–or a member of the USC community–would like the chance to speak with me.
 Again, please make an appointment for that using the contact information given.

 We in Unity know how important our consciousness is and have a host of wonderful spiritual tools and practices that we can draw upon during these uncertain days to keep us connected to Spirit and to help us choose faith rather than fear.
 Unity is offering a number of wonderful resources on their website, which you’ll find here: https://www.unity.org/resources/tools-difficult-times

-Sending you an Ocean of Love and keeping you all in my prayers, knowing that the Love of God enfolds you, and looking forward to our live Sunday service and fellowship time tomorrow,
+Sending you an Ocean of Love and keeping you all in my prayers, knowing that the Love of God enfolds you, and looking forward to our live Sunday service and fellowship time this weekend,

 Rev. Maggie Oman Shannon